 It was weird.

 Still is, in fact.
 However.
 I get up in the morning–on time now (usually).
 I put on my least frayed pants over some heels.
-I try to remember to bush my hair before walking out the door.
+I try to remember to brush my hair before walking out the door.
 And I go to class.
 To teach.
 Because now, I am a professional.
 Or at least, I do well to pretend.

 I don’t know if I can be a professional writer.
 OK, let me say that again, I don’t know if I can be a professional writer.